-Whether you are an experienced physician or you just out of residency, you need to know how to negotiate a proper employment contract.
+Whether you are an experienced physician or you are just out of residency, you need to know how to negotiate a proper employment contract.

 Unfortunately, many physicians make serious mistakes when negotiating the terms of their employment, thereby putting themselves in a vulnerable position.